earthstar-project/react-earthstar/docs/hooks.md

 ### usePaths

-Returns a list of paths for a `QueryOpts` arg.
+Returns a list of paths for a `Query` arg.

 This hook will automatically re-render the component it's used in when the list of paths updates.